bgoonz/BGOONZ_BLOG_2.0/notes/articles/Regular Expressions  Eloquent JavaScript.md

 console.log(/\\bcat\\b/.test("concatenate"));

-[](#p_btxd6luedx)Note that a boundary marker doesn’t match an actual character.
+[](#p_btxd6luedx)Note that a boundary marker doesn't match an actual character.
 It just enforces that the regular expression matches only when a certain condition holds at the place where it appears in the pattern.

 <<<<<<< HEAD
 [](#h_In3b+t6uOO)Choice patterns